 TSD Planning PPT Family & Carer Rights 13082019 Co-designed by families & carers, this powerpoint presentation takes you through how to read the Act; what a TSD Plan should contain and tips for meetings, some peer wisdom and links to other webpages for further information.

 Listed below are some resources that contribute to thinking about mental distress in a critical and holistic way.
 Click on the resource name to link you to the resource or webpage for further information.

 Engagement, participation, co-design, co-production are increasingly used terms and practices to connect with people who use services in order to have their input inform the development of those services.

-The Foundational Engagement resource identifies and examines resources which particularly engage with individuals, famlies and supporters with experiences of mental distress and alcohol and other drug (AOD) use who may also have experiences of homelessness, criminal justice, poverty and discrimination.
+The Foundational Engagement resource was produced by MHM2 in 2018.
+It identifies and examines resources which particularly engage with individuals, famlies and supporters with experiences of mental distress and alcohol and other drug (AOD) use who may also have experiences of homelessness, criminal justice, poverty and discrimination.
 It particularly sought out resources which were partly or fully designed by people with lived/living experience.

 A Critical Literature Review of the Direct, Adverse Effects of Neuroleptics This resource was developed by the National Mental Health Consumer and Carer Forum in conjunction with Curtin University.
 A must-read for anyone who is taking, or caring for someone prescribed neuroleptic (anti-psychotic) medication.

 Literature Review 2015 on Multiple Unmet Needs of families in the co-occurring space.
 Curtin University.“Policies, standards and good practice frameworks have not been systematically implemented or evaluated.
 We have been unable to locate any critically-informed research which explicitly details why mental health services have not embraced family inclusion” (p1).